AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-chrome-plugin/view-person-and-account-information-and-activities-in-google-mail.md

 ![](assets/image2015-10-6-15-3a43-3a22.png)

-## View Activities in Google Chrome {#view-activities-in-google-chrome}
+## View Activities in [!DNL Google Chrome] {#view-activities-in-google-chrome}

-You can also use the Global Activity Pane in Google Chrome to see a full list of the most recent activities that have occurred for all people that you've recently corresponded with.
+You can also use the Global Activity Pane in [!DNL Google Chrome] to see a full list of the most recent activities that have occurred for all people that you've recently corresponded with.
 This is a real-time updated feed that continuously displays the number of unread activities on the icon.

 Click the Marketo icon to open the pane.